Efficiently Learning Branching Networks for Multitask Algorithmic Reasoning: Introduction

 Several existing works have sought to design neural networks for tackling a single algorithmic reasoning task, while the problem of multitask algorithmic reasoning has not been studied in depth. \citet{velivckovic2022clrs} introduce CLRS-30, a dataset of 30 algorithmic tasks, and find that message-passing neural networks can learn to accurately predict both the intermediate and final steps of a graph algorithm (where a graph is sampled from a fixed distribution).
 In particular, each intermediate step is treated as a node labeling sub-task, and the loss objective sums over all the intermediate node labeling sub-tasks (cf. equation \eqref{eq_loss}, Section \ref{sec_prelim} for the definition).
 Consider breadth-first search (BFS) as an example (See also Figure \ref{fig_pipeline} for an illustration).
-Starting from a graph and a source node to conduct the search, at each intermediate step, a network is trained to predict the index of the predecessor node in the current traversal path from the source. \citet{ibarz2022generalist} conduct multitask experiments by training a single network across all CLRS-30 tasks, noting both positive and negative transfer compared to single-task training. \citet{muller2024towards} design a tri-attention mechanism in graph transformers, and use this new architecture to improve algorithmic reasoning over existing graph neural networks.
+Starting from a graph and a source node for the search, at each intermediate step a network is trained to predict the index of the predecessor node on the current traversal path from the source. \citet{ibarz2022generalist} conduct multitask experiments by training a single network across all CLRS-30 tasks, noting both positive and negative transfer compared to single-task training. \citet{muller2024towards} design a tri-attention mechanism in graph transformers, and use this new architecture to improve algorithmic reasoning over existing graph neural networks on a single task.
 Both works leave open the question of designing specialized optimizers for multitask algorithmic reasoning.

 A key insight of this paper is that training a single neural network for multitask algorithmic tasks is inherently difficult due to complex interference between the intermediate steps (or node labels) of different algorithms.
 For example, in Figure \ref{fig_pipeline}, on a toy graph example, we notice that BFS and Bellman-Ford share the same intermediate node labels, while depth-first search (DFS) differs in Steps 2 and 3.
 However, if we use a single processor to predict all three tasks, this interference is unavoidable (See our study in Figure \ref{fig_graph_sc}, Section \ref{sec_sc}).
-On the other hand, training a separate network for each task requires storing $n$ models.
-This increases the memory at inference by $n$ times, since $n$ networks need to be evaluated.
+In contrast, training a separate network for each task requires storing $n$ models.
+This increases the memory usage at inference by a factor of $n$, since $n$ networks must be evaluated.